fscorrupt/awesome-stars/README.md

 - [Just5KY/SkyPi](https://github.com/Just5KY/SkyPi) - selfhosting on a budget
 - [Rudolf-Barbu/Ward](https://github.com/Rudolf-Barbu/Ward) - Server dashboard
 - [tronyx/plpp](https://github.com/tronyx/plpp) - PHP Library Presenter for PLEX
+- [pglombardo/PasswordPusher](https://github.com/pglombardo/PasswordPusher) - 🔐   An application to securely communicate passwords over the web.
+Passwords automatically expire after a certain number of views and/or time has passed.
+Track who, what and when.
 - [ryjo1026/plex-landing-page](https://github.com/ryjo1026/plex-landing-page) - A Landing Page for a Plex Media Server

 ## Clojure